beshu-tech/readonlyrest-docs/kibana.md

   hide_apps: [ "<submenu-title|app-title>" ]
 ```

-For example the following is a valid rule:
+For example, the following is a valid rule:

 ```yaml
 kibana: